Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 *\* If you feel offended by this remark, I invite you to plow thought the literature.
 There is not a single remark on the impact of a good engineer on the product.
 It is all about process.
-If you still do not believe me, read the quotes the the next chapter.*
+If you still do not believe me, read the quotes the next chapter.*

 ## What is Scrum?

-Let's give a general definition.
-I do not want to invent these definitions myself, so I will give four definitions.
+Let's give a general definition of Scrum.
+I do not want to invent them myself, so I will give four definitions from great sources.

 ### Wikipedia